qlu-lab/SUPERGNOVA/README.md

 ## Requirements

 The software is developed and tested in Linux and Mac OS environments.
+It can perform multi-thread computing.
 The following softwares and packages are required:

 1. **Python 2.7**
 2. **numpy**